suffolklibraries/sljekyll/_events/chantry-2019-07-09-home-school.md

 ---
-name: "Home schooling: what would you find useful?"
+name: "Home education: what would you find useful?"
 location: chantry-library
 location-text: Chantry Library
 event-start-date: 2019-07-09